intrinsic-labs/clearly-reformed-weft/docs/README.md

 New to Weft?
 Follow this learning path:

 1. Read the [Introduction](01-introduction.md) to understand what Weft is and why it exists
-2. Learn about [Types & Collections](03-types.md) to understand Weft's type system
+2. Learn about [Types & Collections](02-types.md) to understand Weft's type system
-3. Study [Control Flow & Operators](02-control-flow.md) for conditional logic and loops
+3. Study [Control Flow & Operators](03-control-flow.md) for conditional logic and loops
 4. Explore [Annotations](04-annotations.md) to learn how to add context and intent
 5. Review [Syntax](05-syntax.md) for variable declarations and type definitions
 6. If building UI, dive into [User Interface](06-user-interface.md) for views and state management

-## Example Files

-Check out the example `.weft` files in the project to see real-world usage:
-- `/src/backend/models/` - Data models and DTOs
-- `/src/backend/services/` - Business logic and services
-- `/src/backend/endpoints.weft` - API configuration

 ## Philosophy